usgs/shakemap/doc_source/manual4_0/tg_installation.rst

 which is fairly automated.
 Here we will just reiterate that things will go most smoothly if you use the bash shell and conda virtual environment.
-Taking a more manual approach will likely lead to conflicts with system software (ShakeMap runs on Python 3.6, while most systems still use 2.7 as a default) and dependency headaches.
+Taking a more manual approach will likely lead to conflicts with system software (ShakeMap runs on Python 3.6, while many systems still use 2.7 as a default) and dependency headaches.

 Configuration